 “It’s actually quite widespread,” Murray says.
 Most business owners survive the improper planning, he adds, but why take the risk?

 Business owners like to control their own future.
 That’s why they go into business in the first place.
-And by having a succession plan in place, they are controlling that outcome, after investing years of hard work their business.
+And by having a succession plan in place, they are controlling that outcome, after investing years of hard work in their business.

 “For a lot of owners, that business is who they are,” Murray says.